os890/os890_export/trunk/java/web/jsf/extval/annotation_based_config/README.txt

 AdvancedValidationStrategy:
 It's like the ValidationStrategy annotation.
 The difference: It bundles information so you don't need the single MessageResolver and MetaDataTransformer annotations.

+InformationProviderBean:
+Annotation for implementations or sub-classes of implementations of org.apache.myfaces.extensions.validator.core.InformationProviderBean

+ValidationExceptionInterceptor:
+Annotation for implementations or sub-classes of implementations of org.apache.myfaces.extensions.validator.core.interceptor.ValidationExceptionInterceptor